 How to give turmeric to dogs

 The best way to add turmeric to your dogs diet is golden paste.
-Alternatively, you can make golden milk (instead of heating in coconut oil you heat in milk!).
+Alternatively, you can make golden milk (instead of heating in MCT oil you heat in milk!).
 Dogs definitely prefer it this way.
 It’s also the best way to boost correct absorption from this super-spice.

 Can too much turmeric hurt my dog?